Selected Research on EdTech Evidence

 Kucirkova, N., & Hiniker, A. (2023).
 Parents’ ontological beliefs regarding the use of conversational agents at home: resisting the neoliberal discourse.
 Learning, Media and Technology, 1-16.

-• losing the gap: Efficacy of a tablet intervention to support the development of early mathematical skills i
+• Closing the gap: Efficacy of a tablet intervention to support the development of early mathematical skills i

 Outhwaite, L. A., Gulliford, A., & Pitchford, N. J. (2017).
 Closing the gap: Efficacy of a tablet intervention to support the development of early mathematical skills in UK primary school children.
 Computers & Education, 108, 43-58.